 The term I am referring to is ‘Islamism’ and its derivative ‘Islamist’.
 Use of the word is not only divisive but regressive, denoting a lack of understanding of the circumstances it broods, and a willingness to stoke the flames of centuries-old propaganda invoked as far back as the so-called ‘crusades’.
 The psychology of similarity works through not only shapes, faces and objects but also vocabulary.
 Through a fusion of the terms ‘terrorist/ism’ and Islam, a loose idea is soldered and related between the two words, even though the definition of each is far from close.

-Use of such terms forms connotations between the religion of Islam (which translates as ‘submission/surrender’ – to God, in duty and belief), which not only skews understanding of the religion but loads perceptions in the public mind of conflict, insurgency and terrorism as synonymous with the faith.
+The use of such terms forms connotations between the religion of Islam (which translates as ‘submission/surrender’ – to God), which not only skews understanding of the religion but loads perceptions in the public mind of conflict, insurgency and terrorism as synonymous with the faith.
 Far from the truth of the matter.

 So what is the way forward?
 Rejecting its use is of utmost concern if we’re to distinguish between the narratives of ultra-conservative values and their opinions of Islam.
-It will not only separate the notion of synonymy between the religion and its opposite of violence but begin eradication of unconscious bias and hearsay regarding practices that are broadly associated with culture as opposed to religious practice.
+It will not only separate the notion of synonymy between religion and its opposite of violence but begin the eradication of unconscious bias and hearsay regarding practices that are broadly associated with culture, and politics as opposed to religious practice.

 Removing it from the English lexis will insist upon a new definition of insurgency and politically motivated acts of violence.
 Not only will it demonstrate the differences between faith and terrorism, but also subdue developing prejudices.